-Tables show the number of mesothelioma deaths and PMRs for both males and females by Standard Occupational Classification (SOC) major (1-digit code), sub-major (2-digit code), minor (3-digit code) and unit (4-digit code) groups based on:
+The spreadsheet contains 8 tables, each on a separate worksheet, showing the number of mesothelioma deaths and PMRs with associated 95% confidence intervals.
+The tables show results for both males and females in four time periods by Standard Occupational Classification (SOC) major (1-digit code), sub-major (2-digit code), minor (3-digit code) and unit (4-digit code) groups.